Shawna Bader-Blau, Executive Director

 Kidane Kinney, Senior Adviser to the Executive Director

 Kidane Kinney was appointed senior adviser to the executive director in February 2024.
-She initially joined the Solidarity Center in 2015 as a fall intern.
+She initially joined the Solidarity Center in 2015 as an intern.
 She returned in 2020, joining the Asia Department as a program officer to work on the Bangladesh portfolio, which includes programs in the ready-made garment, shrimp and fish processing, leather tanneries and export processing zone sectors.
 In 2022, Kidane joined the Africa Department, where she served as a senior program officer.
 Notably, she coordinated the successful Multilateral Partnership for Organizing, Worker Empowerment, and Rights (M-POWER) Summit in Lesotho (July 2023) and contributed to the M-POWER side event during the Summit for Democracy in Lusaka, Zambia, in March 2023.
 Prior to rejoining the Solidarity Center, Kidane assisted humanitarian programs at USAID as a program management coordinator.
 She also served as an associate manager at the Partnership for Public Service.
 She holds a bachelor’s degree in international affairs and government/law from Lafayette College.
 [LinkedIn]

 EXECUTIVE TEAM